Drops of God: 2009 Japanese TV series

-A live action television adaptation, also titled Kami no Shizuku, was broadcast by Nippon Television in January 2009.
+A live action television adaptation, also titled Kami no Shizuku, was broadcast on Nippon TV in January 2009.

 2023 multinational TV series

-On August 24, 2021, a multinational, multi-lingual TV series was announced.
-The series is a co-production between Legendary Television, Dynamic Television, France Télévisions and Nippon Television-owned Hulu Japan and in partnership with Adline Entertainment.
-Legendary Television will handle worldwide sales for all territories apart from France and Japan.
-Apple TV+ picked up streaming rights for the series.
+On August 24, 2021, a multinational, multi-lingual TV series was announced as a co-production between Legendary Television, Dynamic Television, France Télévisions and Nippon TV-owned Hulu Japan, in partnership with Adline Entertainment, with Legendary Television handling worldwide sales for all territories apart from France and Japan.
+Apple TV+ picked up streaming rights for the series which consisted of two seasons, with Season 1 aired in 2023 and Season 2 aired in 2026.